opnfv/opnfvdocs/docs/release/overview.rst

 composition may vary depending on the installer and scenario.

-For details on the scenarios available in OPNFV and the specific composition of components refer to the `OPNFV User Guide & Configuration Guide`_
+For details on the scenarios available in OPNFV and the specific composition of components refer to the :ref:'OPNFV User Guide & Configuration Guide <opnfv-user-config>'

 -----------------
 Operating Systems